Killfaeh/HarryMUD/README.md

 **Windows**

-If you run Péguy Editor for the first time, run install.bat (double clic).</br>
+If you run Harry MUD for the first time, run install.bat (double click).</br>
-Then, run PeguyEditor.bat (double clic).
+Then, run HarryMUD.bat (double click).

 **Mac OS**

-Run PeguyEditor.app (double clic).</br>
+Run HarryMUD.app (double click).</br>
-You can put PeguyEditor.app in your dock.
+You can put HarryMUD.app in your dock.

 **Linux**

-Run PeguyEditor in a terminal.
+Run HarryMUD in a terminal.

 ## How to use